On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

-\begin{proof} By the Pasting Lemma~\ref{pastinglemma}, since $G$ is connected, it is enough to show that any two adjacents vertices are joined by a path in the convergence space.
+\begin{lemma}[{\cite[Lemma 3.2]{nettopology}}] Let $X$ and $Y$ be limit spaces, and let $f\colon X\to Y$ be a function.
+If $\mathcal{C}$ is a locally finite cover of $X$ by closed sets such that the restriction $f|_C$ is continuous for every $C \in \mathcal{C}$, then $f$ is continuous. \end{lemma} \begin{restatable}{theorem}{path} Every connected graph $G$ is path-connected as a convergence space. \end{restatable} \begin{proof} By Pasting Lemma~\ref{pastinglemma}, since $G$ is connected, it is enough to show that any two adjacents vertices are joined by a path in the convergence space.
 Let $xy\in E(G)$ be an edge of $G$, and consider the function $\gamma:[0,1]\to V(G)$ defined by

 Observe that $\gamma$ is continuous because $x$ and $y$ are adjacent.
 Hence $G$ is a path-connected convergence space. \end{proof}